FraidoonOmarzai/End-To-End-MLOps-Project/README.md

 pip install -r requirements.txt
 ```

-4. define logger (**The Logging** is a means of tracking events that happen when some software runs)
+4. define custom exception and define logger (**The Logging** is a means of tracking events that happen when some software runs)

 5. define utils (**The utils.py** makes it easy to execute common tasks in Python scripts)